 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Nikon Micro-60mm f2.8D weighs 440g, 14% (75g) lighter than the Sigma 70mm F2.8 DG Macro's weight of 515g.

-Macro Prime Lenses in Nikon F (FX) Mount for Size Comparison
+Macro Lenses in Nikon F (FX) Mount for Size Comparison

 Lens Mounts